Schedule Number 21315

 - Investigate the material and historical conditions that modernist writers responded to

-- Explore the relevance of modernist techniques for contemporary social issues
+- Explore the relevance of modernist techniques for contemporary social issues and contemporary artistic forms

-- Improve your literary analysis and writing skills
+- Improve your skills of literary analysis

 The following required texts are available from the SDSU Bookstore: